Auvergne-Rhône-Alpes France City Guides

 Between the 15th and 17th centuries, Lyon was home to a thriving silk industry, and the city was full of wealthy people.
 You can see the city’s wealth when you visit Vieux-Lyon, with its exquisite old houses in the Italian and French Renaissance styles.

-LA RENAISSANCE DU VIEUX-LYON: In the 1960s, some neighbors of Old Lyon formally opposed the project of Mayor Louis Pradel, who planned to raze part of Old Lyon, then considered unhealthy, to build an expressway there.
+LA RENAISSANCE DU VIEUX-LYON: In the 1960s, some neighbors of Old Lyon formally opposed the project of Mayor Louis Pradel, who planned to raze part of the area, then considered unhealthy, to build an expressway there.
 La Renaissance du Vieux-Lyon association was born.
 The association bought and restored one of the most iconic buildings in Vieux Lyon and invited André Malraux, then the Minister of Culture, to visit.
 Thanks to the association’s strong mobilization and the decision by André Malraux (1962) to create the first French protected area in Lyon, Old Lyon was saved.
 Subsequently, the association endeavored to revive Old Lyon, restore it with the help of the inhabitants, and introduce it to tourists.

 Wandering around the Old Town is one of the best things to do in Lyon.
-Old Lyon is divided into three neighborhoods around its three main religious buildings Saint-Jean, Saint-Georges, and Saint-Paul just make sure that you linger in the Quartier Saint-Jean, where you’ll find the Cathedral of Saint-Jean Baptiste and most of the Lyon sightseeing.
+Old Lyon is divided into three neighborhoods around its three main religious buildings Saint-Jean, Saint-Georges, and Saint-Paul just make sure that you linger in the Quartier Saint-Jean, where you’ll find the Cathedral of Saint-Jean Baptiste and most of the Old Lyon sights.

 TIP: To get the most out of Old Lyon, take this top-rated Lyon walking tour with an expert guide.